TEN0RCL3F/README/README.md

 Vienna is an OC that was created for a HH roleplay with my friends, in which she replaces Valentino after he gets killed.
 She's leading hell's tourism scene, making a horrible and endless damnation almost- *almost* feel a little special!
 Queen of gentrification, out of touch with herself, and VERY suspicious of Vox...
 Velvette is bae tho!
 (AKA, please interact, other Vees!)

+- BA'AL "BELLE" PE'OR / BELPHEGOR ; HELLAVERSE OC

+The ruler of the sloth ring; my own interpretation of the deadly sin Belphegor.
+More to be added later.

 - MORAETO BETORRO 'BETCH' ELEGOFELOS ; NON-FANDOM OC

 The best catboy sailor in all the seven seas, and a very generous chef!